 Animals that are acceptable for travel in the cabin include small dogs, cats, birds, rabbits, tropical pet fish (only in leak proof container) and must fit under seat and remain in the kennel at all times.
 Nylon soft-sided carry-on bag type kennels are acceptable as long as they fit requirements of: space, cleanliness, leak-proof bottom.
 The kennel must be placed under passenger seat and remain there during takeoff and landing.
 Obstructing the aisle or passageway is not allowed.
 Animal may not create a noise disturbance in the cabin or they will have to travel as cargo.
+Cabin kennels must not be bigger than 17L X 12W X 7.5H.
+You must transport your pet in an airline approved kennel ONLY.
+It is very imporatnt to make a reservation for your pet to ensure space is availalbe.
+You cannot reserve space for your pet online.
+You must call central reservations at 800-448-4226 to reserve space for your pet.
 Only 2 animals per cabin are accepted.
-The following are exempt from one per cabin rule.
+The following are exempt from two per cabin rule.

 Service animals must remain under the control of the owner/handler at all times.
 An airport supervisor may require an out-of-control animal to ride cargo in a kennel.